SAP-samples/btp-end-to-end-scenario-use-cases/topic2/system-preparation/s4hana.md

 3. [Enterprise Project - Read Project Processing Status OData v4](https://api.sap.com/api/ENTPROJECTPROCESSINGSTATUS_0001/overview)
 4. [Enterprise Project - Read Project Profile OData v4](https://api.sap.com/api/ENTPROJECTPROFILECODE_0001/overview)

+## Communication Management

+You will create 3 communication arrangements for the APIs mentioned below.

 ## Links to SAP S/4HANA Cloud Help

 As the integration of Poetry Slam Manager and SAP S/4HANA Cloud is supposed to work without any further authentification steps, you configure single sign-on in the tutorial.
 Besides this, URL mashups are created.
 User maintenance and authorizations are, of course, important, too.